chrxh/alien/README.md

 ## Contributing to the project
 Contributions for the project are very welcome.
 The most convenient way is to communicate via [GitHub Issues](https://github.com/chrxh/alien/issues), [Pull requests](https://github.com/chrxh/alien/pulls) or the [Discussion forum](https://github.com/chrxh/alien/discussions) depending on the subject.
 For example, it could be
 - Pull requests for bug fixes, code cleaning or minor tweaks.
 If you want to implement new features, refactorings or other major changes, please [contact me](mailto:info@alien-project.org) in advance.
-- Interesting simulation or pattern files to be included in the standard examples.
+- Providing new content (simulation or pattern files) to be included in the standard examples.
 - Extensions or corrections of the [alien-docs](https://alien-project.gitbook.io/docs).
 It has its [own repository](https://github.com/chrxh/alien-docs).
 - Report of bugs, wanted features, questions or feedback via GitHub Issues or in the Discussion forum.